|

 Oregon

-sets boundary with Canada at 49th Parallel
+Treaty sets boundary with Canada at 49th

-ratified by US Senate
+Parallel ratified by US Senate

 |